Doctor of Osteopathic Medicine: Education, training and distinctiveness

 Before entering osteopathic medical school, an applicant must complete a four-year undergraduate degree and take a national standardized exam called the Medical College Admissions Test (MCAT).
 Some combined undergraduate/medical programs exist.
 Some authors note the differences in the average MCAT scores and grade point average of students who matriculate at DO schools compared to those who matriculate at MD schools within the United States.
 In 2021, the average MCAT and GPA for students entering US-based MD programs were 511.5 and 3.73, respectively, and 504.0 and 3.55 for DO matriculants.
 DO medical schools are more likely to accept non-traditional students, who are older and entering medicine as a second career, or coming from non-science majors.

 DO medical students are required to take the Comprehensive Osteopathic Medical Licensure Examination (COMLEX-USA), which is sponsored by the National Board of Osteopathic Medical Examiners (NBOME).
-The COMLEX-USA is series of four osteopathic medical licensing examinations.
-The first three exams of the COMLEX-USA are taken during medical school and are prerequisites for residency programs.
-Level 2 consists of a multiple-choice portion and a patient evaluation exam (PE).
-COMLEX-Level 2 PE is available in Chicago, Illinois, and Philadelphia, Pennsylvania.
-It is graded as a Pass/Fail exam.
-Finally, COMLEX Level 3 is taken during the first year of residency.
+The COMLEX-USA is a series of three osteopathic medical licensing examinations.
+The first two Cognitive Evaluations (CEs) of the COMLEX-USA (Level 1 and Level 2) are taken during medical school and are prerequisites for residency programs, consisting of 352 multiple-choice questions (items) each.
+Finally, COMLEX Level 3 is usually taken during the first year of residency, and consists of 420 multiple-choice questions and 26 Clinical Decision-Making (CDM) cases.

-In addition to the COMLEX-USA, DO medical students may choose to sit for the MD licensure examinations, which are called the United States Medical Licensing Examination (USMLE).
+In addition to the COMLEX-USA, DO medical students may choose to sit for United States Medical Licensing Examination (USMLE), which is sponsored by the National Board of Medical Examiners (NBME).
 This is typically done under specific circumstances, such as when the student desires to enter a residency that may have a historic preference for the USMLE, or if a higher USMLE score would help elevate the student's application to be more competitive.
 USMLE pass rates for DO and MD students in 2012 are as follows: Step 1: 91% and 94%, Step 2 CK: 96% and 97%, and Step 2 CS: 87% and 97%, respectively (this number may be misleading as only 46 DO students compared to 17,118 MD students were evaluated for Step 2 CS) Step 3: 100% and 95% (this number may be misleading, as only 16 DO students compared to 19,056 MD students, were evaluated for Step 3).